Haeundae Beach: Events

 Various festivals are held there throughout the year.
 Since 1988, the Polar Bear Festival has been held annually in January.
 During the event, several thousand people bathe in the beach's near-freezing water.
 There is also Haeundae Sand Festival, the only sand-related eco-festival in Korea, during which artwork made of sand is featured and activities are available for visitors.
 Haeundae also hosts the Busan International Film Festival, and appeared in the 2009 disaster film Tidal Wave.
 The beach has also hosted e-sports events for games like StarCraft.
 Concerts, including some that involve floating stages, have been held at the beach.

 Surroundings

 The beach has a number of attractions nearby.
 At the west end of the beach is the former island Dongbaekseom, which is now part of the mainland.
 It has long been famed for its beauty.
 Also nearby are the Haeundae Hot Springs, the islands Oryukdo, tourist road Dalmaji-gil, APEC Naru Park, Sea Life Busan Aquarium, and a wide variety of leisure and night life establishments.
+Several high rises, such as the LCT Towers, are visible from the beach.